Mia Goth

-Mia Gypsy Mello da Silva Goth (born 25 October 1993) is an English actress.
-She is the granddaughter of Brazilian actress Maria Gladys and American artist Lee Jaffe.
-Following a brief stint in modelling as a teenager, Goth made her feature film debut in the erotic art film Nymphomaniac (2013).
-She gained further recognition with films such as The Survivalist (2015), High Life (2018), Suspiria (2018), and Emma (2020).
+Mia Gypsy Mello da Silva Goth (born 25 October 1993), known professionally as Mia Goth, is a British actress and model.
+After modelling as a teenager, Goth made her acting debut in the erotic art film Nymphomaniac (2013).
+She earned recognition with the films A Cure For Wellness (2016), High Life (2018), Suspiria (2018), and Emma (2020).
+She achieved a career breakthrough by playing Maxine Minx and Pearl in the X film series (2022–2024) which further established her as a scream queen.

-Goth achieved a career breakthrough for starring in the X slasher film series films X and Pearl (both 2022), the latter of which she also co-wrote.
-She has since starred in the horror film Infinity Pool (2023).

 Early life

-Goth was born in Guy's Hospital in London, England.
+Mia Gypsy Mello da Silva Goth was born on 25 October 1993 in Guy's Hospital in London, England.
 Her mother is Brazilian and her father is Canadian, originally from Nova Scotia.
-Her maternal grandfather is Jewish-American artist Lee Jaffe, and her maternal grandmother is Brazilian actress Maria Gladys.
+Her maternal grandfather is the American artist Lee Jaffe, and her maternal grandmother is Brazilian actress Maria Gladys.

-Goth moved to Brazil when she was a few weeks old, because her mother, who was 20 at the time, needed help from her family to raise her.
+Goth moved to Brazil when she was two weeks old, because her mother, who was 20 at the time, needed help from her family to raise her.
 They returned to the United Kingdom when she was five and briefly relocated to her father's native Canada when she was ten.
 There, she attended nine schools in a single school year; Goth said that the period when they tried living with her father was very difficult.
-When she was twelve, she and her mother settled in southeast London, where she attended Sydenham School.
+When she was twelve, she and her mother settled in southeast London, where she grew up and attended Sydenham School.
 Goth's mother raised her in a single-parent household, working as a waitress to support them.